shafy/shafyy/content/post/metaverse-is-already-here.md

 ---
-title: "The metaverse is already here, it's called internet"
+title: "The metaverse is already here, it's called the internet"
 date: 2021-10-30T07:27:41Z
 draft: false
 ---